davecom/DK86PC/README.md

 # DK86PC
-A WIP attempt to write an Intel 8086 emulator... and eventually an original IBM PC 5150 emulator.
+This is a work-in-progress Intel 8086 and IBM PC 5150 emulator.
+Currently, it successfully runs some programs.

 It's at the point where it gets through booting the BIOS and gets to the IBM Casette BASIC (I haven't made much progress on the floppy disk controller to boot DOS).
-But everything is a syntax error—I think because of the u character being inserted at the end of each line:
+It can successfully run some code in BASIC:

 ![Casette BASIC Booting](CasetteBASIC.png)